klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/klay.md

 caver.rpc.klay.isParallelDBWrite([callback])
 ```

-Returns true if the node is writing blockchain data in parallel manner.
+Returns true if the node is writing blockchain data in a parallel manner.

 **Parameters**